What you will study

 - World Politics

-and culture; human rights, peace and justice; or international development, trade
+and culture; human rights, peace and justice; international development, trade and

-that focus on Africa, Asia, Europe, Latin America or the Middle East.
+diplomacy and geographic areas: Africa, Asia, Europe, Latin America or the Middle

 All UCM students in the International Studies degree program are encouraged to study